-6. Attach the 4" coupling on the hose to the pipe through the dam or the outlet structure.
+6. Attach the 4" coupling on the hose to the outlet structure.

-Details Make sure the screw points are not protruding into the 4" coupling on the hose and attach it to the pipe through the dam.
+Details Make sure the screw points are not protruding into the 4" coupling on the hose and attach it to the plastic pipe sticking out from the structure.
 Tighten the screws just so the points go into the plastic to secure it.
 Greasing the pipe is recommended so the hose can be removed later.